prociow/sensorberg-dev.github.io/android.md

     </application>
 </manifest>
 {% endhighlight %}
-<em>You cannot add a Broadcastreceiver at runtime!
-We´e using a <a href="http://developer.android.com/reference/android/support/v4/content/LocalBroadcastManager.html">LocalBroadcastManager</a> to send the broadcast and find the receiver(s)</em>
+<em>You cannot add a BroadCastReceiver at runtime!
+We are using a <a href="http://developer.android.com/reference/android/support/v4/content/LocalBroadcastManager.html">LocalBroadcastManager</a> to send the broadcast and find the receiver(s).</em>

 <div class="callout callout-alert">
     <h1><i class='fa fa-exclamation-triangle'/></i>The BroadcastReceiver is running in another process</h1>